Seminar

 Learning objectives

-Explore the cultures of architecture and landscape through the complexity of their relationship and recent developments.
+Explore the cultures of architecture and landscape through the complexity of their relationship and their recent evolution.

 Explore the ideas shaping today’s world through critical analysis of architectural projects, urban fragments, landscapes and territories.

-This will enable us to think and design architecture and landscape together, beyond the technical demands of metropolitan development and energy concerns.
+Think and design architecture and landscape together, responding to and going well beyond injunctions concerning metropolitan development, climate change and energy concerns.

 Assessment method

-A summary of the seminar’s contributions, supplemented by contributions from compulsory or optional lectures related to the dissertation topic.
+Summary of seminar contributions, supplemented by contributions from compulsory or optional lectures related to the dissertation topic.

 Required work

-The seminar (28 hours) is organized around papers presented by members of the “Paysage” team and by external guests active in the fields of landscape, architecture and the city, as well as the arts, sciences and literature.
-It gives rise to a debate based on the above-mentioned themes.
+The seminar (28 hrs) is organized around papers presented by members of the teaching team and external guests from the fields of landscape, architecture and the city, as well as the arts, sciences and literature.
+It gives rise to a debate centered on themes of particular interest, notably landscape representation and projects.

 Supervision of the dissertation (21h) is carried out by a referent teacher (60%) and in group sessions (40%).